Berenjenas/ts-playbook/sections/5-advanced-topics.md

 type B = IsString<number>; // "no"
 ```

-Conditional types can be used to create more complex type transformations, such as filtering out certain types from a
+Conditional types can be used to create more complex type transformations, such as filtering out certain types from an
 union.

 ```typescript